 Here are some suggestions for honouring loved ones on your wedding day.

 Include in your outfit an item that your loved one owned or gave to you: a piece of jewellery, a pocket watch, some other accessory (such as a fur stole or a fancy hat), maybe even the wedding dress.
 Alternatively, you could include a special item, such as a brooch or a piece of lace, in the bride’s bouquet or the groom’s boutonniere, or choose a flower or colour that was a favourite.

 Put a photo of your loved one in a locket.
 You can wear it, carry it in your purse or pocket, or attach it to your wedding bouquet or boutonniere with a pretty ribbon.

 Photos on display

-Maybe there are items that could be included in your wedding decor.
-For example, teacups from your grandmother’s collection, perhaps holding miniature bouquets, could be featured in table centerpieces.
+Maybe there are items that could be included in your wedding decor as a way to honour loved ones.
+For example, teacups from your grandmother’s collection, perhaps holding miniature bouquets, could be featured in wedding centerpieces.

 A favourite song